 Group Size: 20 maximum, November – April; 45 maximum other times of year.

 Adult to Youth Ratio: Prefer the adult to youth ratio to be 1:4

 Conditions: Lodging is provided in the church; showers available.
 Group must bring bedding.
 Group must provide and prepare own meals.
 Kitchen and cooking utensils are available.
 Adult leadership is necessary.
 Sightseeing and educational opportunities at museums within walking distance of church.

-Cost: Lodging: Weekend Fee flat rate of $65 per participant.
-Week long Fee is flat rate $175 per participant.
-(A non-refundable deposit of $175 for weekend camps and $50 per participant for week long camps is necessary to secure dates.
+Cost: Lodging: Weekend fee is flat rate of $ 35 per participant and week-long fee is $35 for the first and second night and $30 every night thereafter.
+A non-refundable deposit of $200 to secure a date.
 This amount will be deducted from the overall cost if the reservation is kept.
-Upon cancellation, the deposit will be retained by Old First Reformed Church.)
+Upon cancellation, the deposit will be retained by Old First Reformed Church.